jesusdf/jitsi-token-moderation-plugin/README.md

 `Loaded token moderation plugin`

 ## Usage
-Include a boolean field "moderator" in the body of the jwt you create for jitsi, if its true that user will be mod, if not they wont.
-It works irrespective of which order people join in.
+Include a boolean "moderator" field in the body of the JWT you create for Jitsi.
+If true, the user will be a moderator; if not, they won't.
+This works regardless of the order in which people join.

 Token body should look something like this:
 ```javascript